 You can rent your yard space for veggie gardens, or even for adventurous campers.
 This article from Penny Hoarder tells of an Airbnb host that makes $46/night renting out a tent in their backyard!

 The best part of driving for Uber is you get to be your own boss.
-If you’d rather not be designated driver for party people, you can work mornings and do airport drop off and pick up.
-The downside is it costs a little money to get set up, and you need to purchase more expensive car insurance.
+If you’d rather not be a designated driver for party people, you can work mornings and do airport drop off and pick up.
+But the downside is that it costs a little money to get set up, and you need to purchase more expensive car insurance.
 You also need to have a relatively new car.
 Head here for more details on Uber driver requirements.

 Boats are expensive!
 Chances are if you own one, you are paying it off.
-For the weekends that you aren’t using it, try renting it out.
+So for the weekends that you aren’t using it, try renting it out.
 It just might pay for itself.
 Try bookmyboat.com.au as a starting point.
 You can also try family and friends if you aren’t comfortable trusting your boat to strangers.

 It is true that there is a website for everything these days!
 If you want to rent out your camper, sign up to Camplify.
-You could earn hundreds of dollars per week!
+You could earn hundreds of dollars per week.